linker3000/Multicomper/README.md

 **FPGA development board – IMPORTANT**

-You should purchase a version of the board that does NOT have the header pins already fitted because they need to on the underside of the board as shown below:
+You should purchase a version of the board that does NOT have the header pins already fitted because they need to be on the underside of the board as shown below:

 ![Image](zp-mcomper1.png)